NotJoey/compact/README.md

 # compact
-Compact, a very basic MVC.
+Compact is a very basic MVC, written for learning purposes.
-This should not be used for professional purposes.
+This should only be used as a reference.